SamuelFST/social-network_backend/README.md

 yarn
 ```

-Next, set the environment variables in a .env file on the root of the project. (an example of the .env variables is available [here](.env-example))
+Next, set the environment variables in a .env file on the root of the API folder.

 And then you're ready to run this project locally: